-- how communicative and combinatorial properties come together (cont.) - this distinction between communicatively primary and secondary functional expressions is not a new idea - and neither is the observation that the latter are typologically more variable than the former the classification: let's have it!
+- this distinction between communicatively primary and secondary functional expressions is not a new idea - and neither is the observation that the latter are typologically more variable than the former

 "We are thus once more reminded of the distinction between essential or unavoidable relational concepts and the dispensable type.
 The former are universally expressed, the latter are but sparsely developed in some languages, elaborated with a bewildering exuberance in others."
 (Sapir 1921: 99).